 - Reviewing grants and compliance before submission to the Steering Committee,

 - Educating clubs about Global Grants,

 - Qualifying clubs each year to participate in Global Grants, and

 - Developing guidelines to simplify the application process.

 District 6490 Global Grants Guidelines

-District 6490 requires a signed District GG Proposal Worksheet, a signed Memorandum of Understanding, annual Club Qualification for participation in a Global Grant, and willingness to share your project through presentations to other clubs or the District and in District newsletter articles.
-Grant applications should be submitted to the District Steering Committee for review before submission to TRF.
-Members of the District Global Grants Mentoring Committee can help new grant writers with the grants.
+District 6490 requires a signed District GG Worksheet, a signed Memorandum of Understanding, annual Club Qualification for participation in a Global Grant, and willingness to share your project through presentations to other clubs or the District and in District newsletter articles.
+Grant applications should be submitted to the District Executive Committee for review before submission to TRF.
+Members of the District Global Grants Mentoring Committee will help new grant writers with the grants.

 - District Designated Funds are limited to $10,000 per grant.

 - DDF will be held for 12 months.
 The grant approved date will be set by TRF determination of one year prior to report due date.